 Growing up I hated beets, which is a winter vegetable in India.
 For that reason I hated winters too.
 Well, actually there were several reasons.
 Firstly, Kolkata winters are suffocating because the doors and windows are shut fast (we don’t have/need heaters in Kolkata) as soon as the winter sun begins to wane (around 5 p.m.), which meant that there was no outdoor playtime after school.
 The silence that pursued the setting sun, which, btw, is very uncharacteristic of Kolkata for the rest of the year, accompanied by the smell of beets and carrots subzi with lots of garam masala and peas in small bowls dripping with blood red sauce was just too depressing for me.
 I guess I had come to associate my winter blues with its most vulnerable target–beets.

 Naturally, I had never made beets in the 7 years that I have lived in the US.
-But I recently learned two important things about beets: 1) my husband loves beets and 2) beets are basically the best thing one can eat.
-Yeah, it took him 8 years and an episode of Office (I guess he has to thank Dwight Schrute for that) to be reminded of his love for beets.
-So I decided to give it another go, to see if my hatred for beets is just a childhood thing that I have outgrown or if those scars are permanent and unalterable, as often is with food.
+But I recently learned two important things about beets when I ate them at restaurants: 1) I actually quite like beets and 2) beets are basically the best thing one can eat.
+Yeah, it took me 8 years and an episode of Office (I guess I have to thank Dwight Schrute for that) to realize that beets are okay.
+So I decided to give it another go, to see if my dislike for home cooked beets is just a childhood thing that I have outgrown or if those scars are permanent and unalterable, as often is with food.

-Turns out I can totally tolerate and even like beets.
+Turns out I totally love beets.
 The dishes I made did not depress me at all.
 It may be because beets are summer vegetables in the US and they do not come with the sad reminders of Kolkata winters.

 I, however, decided to keep things simple and not spend too much time making something that I could potentially hate.
-So I just grilled them.
-But we loved the vegetables so much, and there was so much of grilled veggies left, that we made 3 different dishes out of them.
+So I just grilled them (it’s okay to just cook them in the pressure cooker too, if you want to make it more energy efficeint).
+But we loved the vegetables so much, and there was so much of grilled veggies left, that I made 3 different dishes out of them.
 Three distinctly different tasting, delicious and healthy meals.
 These are great for week nights and office lunches.